 This is the first essential stage for cultivating any crop plant.
-Preparation of soil involves the following step – ploughing and digging, levelling and manuring.
+Preparation of soil involves the following step – plowing and digging, leveling, and manuring.

-- The process of loosening and turning up of the soil is called tilling or ploughing.
+Ploughing and Digging: The process of loosening and turning up the soil is called tilling or ploughing.
 This is done by using a wooden or iron plough.

-- Soil, if ploughed in dry season, breaks into big mud pieces called crumbs.
-It is necessary to break these crumbs with the help of a wooden plank or iron leveller.
-The field is levelled for sowing as well as for irrigation.
+Leveling: Soil, if ploughed in the dry season, breaks into big mud pieces called crumbs.
+It is necessary to break these crumbs with the help of a wooden plank or iron leveler.
+The field is leveled for sowing as well as for irrigation.

-- Mixing soil with manure is called manuring. manure is usually added to the soil both before and after tilling.
-Adding manure before tilling helps in proper mixing of manure with the soil.
+Manuring: Mixing soil with manure is called manuring. manure is usually added to the soil both before and after tilling.
+Adding manure before tilling helps in the proper mixing of manure with the soil.